adoptium/installer/linux/README.md

 * `-PVENDOR_SOURCE_URL="https://example.com/"` - specify a custom link to source code
 * `-PDEBIAN_ITERATION=1` - specify the iteration

 3rd party vendors can choose to populate the above optional arguments to customize package metadata.
+Please note that vendor name should be included in the JDK_VERSION.

 Example: